xentek/instagram-embed/readme.md

 An iPhone (only) App that allows you to add filters to your crappy iPhone pics and turn them into some kind of digital gold.

 I don't work there, I'm just a fan.
+Learn more here: http://instagram.com/

-= How do I style the output?
-I want to wrap the image in a bunch of divs to make it easier for me to style? =
+= I want to wrap the image in a bunch of divs to make it easier for me to style. =

-I'm glad you asked.

 This plugin only outputs a simple img tag with nothing more than the class instagram-photo and a unique ID.
 This, in most cases, should be enough to make the embeded image(s) more malleable in the DOM, but for more advanced uses, just add a filter.